fisherman-as/C-Embedded-Base-Camp-start-22.11.22-/Bare-Metal-Training-07-SPI-Flash/README.md

 So, if you have read this text to this point, you can view my thoughts here.\n I think we'll prevail.
 Hope it happens until 13.08.2023.
 However the more real date is \n the summer of 2025's.
-If I'm not in the army yet, you can write me a mail:).\n I like this courses, they gave me some practice and experience.\n";
+If I'm not in the army yet, you can write me a mail:).\n I like these courses, they gave me some practice and experience.\n";